calumgrant/logical/docs/worklist.md

   - `bool Relation::Exists(const char * Entity, int mask)`
 - `order by` as a database concept...

+- `expected-errors` to count the number of errors.
 - Closures:
   - `call reaches a Successor succ`
   - `x reaches a parent y`